 And in case you’re wondering, this works for sweet potatoes as well.
 Check out my BBQ chicken stuffed air fryer sweet potatoes for an example of cook times for different potato sizes.

-How to Make Air Fryer Twice Baked Potatoes
+How to Make Twice Baked Potatoes in an Air Fryer

 You can certainly stop there, filling your air fryer baked potatoes with a little butter and sour cream.
 But I’d highly recommend taking the extra steps to make these healthy twice baked potatoes!